Audi A6 review - Engines, performance and drive

 Audi provides three other suspension choices.
 The sports setup, part of S line trim, will stiffen the ride and lower the ride height; conventional suspension with adjustable dampers is also offered, as is a full air suspension set-up.

-The A6 55 TFSI features a 335bhp 3.0-litre turbocharged V6.
+More powerful still is the A6 55 TFSI, which features a 335bhp 3.0-litre turbocharged V6.
 The A6 55 TFSI we drove was also fitted with air suspension, which allowed the A6 to absorb bumps and road imperfections with serenity, while contributing to the overall sense of composure.
 With a 0-62mph time of just 5.1 seconds, the 55 TFSI closely matches the BMW 540i’s 4.8-second effort, and the big Audi drives with a responsiveness and refinement that closely matches the 5 Series’ dynamism.
-The cheaper, more attainable petrol model is the 45 TFSI, which is powered by a turbocharged two-litre four-cylinder with 242bhp.

 Those who want to go faster in their A6 have two options – the S6 and RS6.
 The former is available in saloon or Avant form and is powered by a muscular turbocharged 3.0-litre V6 diesel engine with 344bhp and 700Nm of torque – enough for a five-second sprint to 62mph and effortless motorway performance.
 It’s not quite as fun as previous petrol-powered models, however.